-The 'no florals, no frills' approach to feminine dressing for the Autumn-Winter season
+The 'no florals, no frills' approach to channelling a more femme aesthetic

 2. Wear more jewellery

 One thing I completely underestimated until recently was the power of scent.
 We've all walked passed someone who smells amazing and instantly felt drawn to want to know who they are.
-Wearing perfume is an instant confidence booster and is often a silent first impression when meeting someone new.
-Take yourself out to your favourite department store and ask a professional to pull some classic scents for you to try.
-Alternatively you can ask other women you admire, what scents they wear to give you some inspiration.
+Wearing a fragrance is an instant confidence booster and is often a silent first impression when meeting someone new.
+Whether you're into sweet and sultry scents or a more musky masc vibe, your signature scent is all about trial and error.
+Take yourself out to your local department store and ask for a few tester bottles to trial.
+Make a note of the scents that get you the most compliments but also the scents that feel the most like you.

 4. Balance your silhouette

-Whatever your wear, dressing more feminine is all in the details of your upkeep.
-You can be wearing the most baggy, oversized sweatpants and hoodie but if your hair is laid, nails and lashes are done, eyebrows are groomed and skin is clear, you will still look incredibly feminine and put together.
-While I personally don't invest in all of these things at once, I've chosen a few to make a priority and invest in these every month as needed.
+Whatever your wear, dressing more femme is all in the details.
+You could be wearing the most baggy, oversized or basic look but with a great hair, nails and makeup combo you can still achieve the perfect feminine balance.
+While I personally don't think its necessary (or practical) to look dolled up all the time, I think having a 'bare minimum' go-to look that you can do effortlessly can really help to solidify your overall vibe.
 If you don't have the budget to do monthly treatments, choose one element to focus on such as your hair and experiment with styles at home to find a signature look that works for you.
 Buy a nail polish colour that you won't get bored of and re-paint your nails every weekend.
 Create natural homemade skincare masks and treat yourself to a home spa day.
 It's the little things that will make you feel good and therefore look good.